How DreamLoom Works

 2. Creation Before Technology

 Kids draw.
 They describe.
-They revise.
-They problem solve.
+They imagine.

 Then AI helps bring their idea to life.